piclas-framework/piclas/docs/documentation/userguide/tutorials/dsmc-reservoir/dsmc-reservoir.md

 (sec:tutorial-dsmc-particle-solver)=
 ### Particle solver

-For the treatment of particles, the maximum number of particles `Part-maxParticleNumber` that each processor can hold has to be supplied and the number of particle species `Part-nSpecies` that are used in the simulation (created initially or during the simulation time through chemical reactions).
+For the treatment of particles, the number of particle species `Part-nSpecies` that are used in the simulation (created initially or during the simulation time through chemical reactions).

     ! =============================================================================== !
     !
 PARTICLES
     ! =============================================================================== !
-    Part-maxParticleNumber = 420000
     Part-nSpecies          = 1
     Part-FIBGMdeltas       = (/4.64E-6,4.64E-6,4.64E-6/)